KikuAI-Lab/reliapi/README.md

 ## What is ReliAPI?

-ReliAPI is a **minimal, self-hosted reliability layer** that sits between your application and external APIs.
-It adds retries, circuit breakers, caching, idempotency, and budget caps to **any HTTP API** and **any LLM provider**.
+ReliAPI is a minimal, self-hosted reliability layer that adds retries, circuit breakers, caching, idempotency, and budget caps to any HTTP API and any LLM provider.

-**One Docker container.
-One config file.
-One unified API.**

-### Why ReliAPI?
+- **First-class idempotency** — duplicate requests execute once via request coalescing
+- **Predictable costs** — soft/hard budget caps prevent surprise bills

-- ✅ **Works with any API** — REST services, payment gateways, SaaS APIs, and LLM providers
+- **Works with any API** — universal proxy for REST services, payment gateways, SaaS APIs, and LLM providers

+One Docker container, one config file, one unified API.
+All reliability features work consistently across HTTP and LLM targets, with comprehensive observability through Prometheus metrics and structured JSON logging.

+---

+## Why ReliAPI is Different

-- ✅ **Idempotent by design** — duplicate requests execute once, preventing duplicate charges
+- **True idempotency** — request coalescing prevents duplicate execution and charges
-- ✅ **Predictable costs** — soft/hard budget caps prevent surprise bills
+- **Predictable cost policies** — soft caps (throttle) and hard caps (reject) for LLM costs
-- ✅ **Self-hosted** — full control over your data and infrastructure
-- ✅ **Minimal** — no feature bloat, just reliability essentials
+- **Universal proxy** — works for both HTTP APIs and LLM providers with the same reliability features

 ---